Your browser is no longer supported

 This course focuses on specific scenes of cultural cross-pollination and on how these encounters are reflected in the arts.
 Areas of investigation might include the Harlem Renaissance, French Surrealism in the Caribbean, Bollywood / Hollywood, Indigenous Hip-Hop, or contemporary Toronto as a convergence of creative energy.
 How have artists from marginalized communities taken up and adapted modes of expression for their own creative purposes?
 How can new forms of artistic representation contest and undermine systemic social and political inequalities?
 This course focuses on liberating aesthetic innovations that respond to historically embedded cultural encounters.

-For the Fall 2022 iteration of the course, we are going to focus on the dynamic, fraught, and productive encounters between Jews and Blacks in the early decades of the 20th century (mostly in New York City).
+For this year’s iteration of the course, we are going to focus on the dynamic, fraught, and productive encounters between Jews and Blacks in the early decades of the 20th century (mostly in New York City).
 These two groups were part of a massive influx of migrants who would carry their trauma and their creativity to New York.
 In turn, artists and entrepreneurs from both communities would combine forces to develop art forms as foundational to American culture as film, vaudeville, and jazz.

 Prerequisite: Completion of 9.0 credits